 Kings Canyon Resort has a service station with a convenience store – but be warned that it’s really expensive and meat/fruit/veggies variety is limited.

-We chose the latter, driving out to Ormiston Gorge and then making our way back to town via Ellery Creek Big Hole and Standley Chasm.
+You can drive out to Ormiston Gorge and then make your way back to town via Ellery Creek Big Hole and Standley Chasm.
 There were several stops we didn’t have time for, but if you plan a big day (and have a 4WD for some of them) you can do it.

-Angkerle Atwatye (Standley Chasm) – this chasm is amazing to wander through; you will truly feel small and get some understanding of just how long this country has been forming.
+Angkerle Atwatye (Standley Chasm) is amazing to wander through; you will truly feel small and get some understanding of just how long this country has been forming.

 The walk to the chasm is easy, on a flat surface and should take around 15 minutes each way.
 Midday is the best time to visit to capture the sun glowing on the rock face.